H-theorem in quantum physics: Quantum -theorem

-In physics the positive entropy gain, according to the second law of thermodynamics, is ensured by the energy isolation of the evolving system, see detailed discussion in Appx.~\ref{sec:proof}.
-Accordingly, in what follows we discuss the systems energy-isolated from the reservoir.
-Furthermore, we will be assuming that our systems are initially disentangled from the reservoir.
-Let us consider a fixed energy subspace $E$ of the system Hilbert space spanned by the orthonormal basis states $|\psi_{i,\E}\rangle$, where index $i$ denotes all the remaining system's degrees of freedom.
-It is convenient to present the evolution operator, $\hat{U}$, of the grand system (a system plus reservoir) as
+Let us consider a fixed energy subspace $E$ of the system Hilbert space spanned by the orthonormal basis states $|\psi_{i,\E}\rangle$, $\hat{H}_\sys |\psi_{i,\E}\rangle = E|\psi_{i,\E}\rangle$, where index $i$ denotes all the remaining non-energy system's degrees of freedom and $\hat{H}_\sys$ is the system Hamiltonian.
+It is convenient to present the evolution operator, ${\hat U}$, of the grand system (a system plus reservoir) as

+where $s_{ji,\E}$ are the components of the scattering matrix corresponding to the transition amplitude between the system's quantum states $|\psi_{i,\E}\rangle \to |\psi_{j,\E}\rangle$ (without taking into account interaction with the reservoir) and operators ${\hat F}_{ji,\E}$ are the family of operators acting in the reservoir Hilbert space, with the subscripts $i$, $j$, and $E$ specifying the system's states (for details see Appendix~\ref{sec:unitarity_constraints}).
 The factorization into $s_{ji,\E}$ and ${\hat F}_{ji,\E}$ is not unique, so we will be choosing the most suitable one for each particular case.
-For example, considering below a particle interacting with a spin, we will let $s_{ji,\E}$ be the components of the scattering matrix corresponding to the transition amplitude between the particle states $|\psi_{i,\E}\rangle \to |\psi_{j,\E}\rangle$ (without taking into account interaction with the spin).

-Operators ${\hat F}_{ji,\E}$ are the family of operators acting in the reservoir Hilbert space, where subscripts $i$, $j$, and $E$ specify the particle state.
 For an energy-isolated quantum system the quantum states at different energies transform independently.
 To determine whether the evolution belongs in the class of the unitality channel, one has to check if the system obeys the $\Phi(\I) = \I$ relation.
-Using the unitarity of $\hat{U}$, one finds (see Apps.~\ref{sec:proof} and \ref{sec:constraints})
+Using the unitarity of ${\hat U}$, one finds

-where $\langle \ldots \rangle$ is averaging with respect to the initial state of the reservoir, and $\I_\E = \sum_i |\psi_{j,\E}\rangle \langle\psi_{i,\E}|$.
+where $\langle \ldots \rangle$ is averaging with respect to the initial state of the reservoir, and $\I_\E=\sum_{i}|\psi_{i,\E}\rangle\langle\psi_{i,\E}|$ (the proof is presented in Appendix~\ref{sec:theorem_proof}).
 This relation is our central result.
-It establishes the criterion for unitality of the energy-isolated system in terms of physical operators describing the interaction of the quantum system with the reservoir and allows to formulate quantum $H$-theorem as follows:
+It establishes the criterion for unitality of the energy-isolated system in terms of physical operators describing the interaction of the quantum system with the reservoir.
+Combining the concept of unitality and relation (\ref{eq:PHII}) we reformulate quantum $H$-theorem as follows.